hashicorp/design-system/website/docs/foundations/tokens/index.md

 ---
 title: Design tokens
-caption: Provided as CSS custom properties and used to share and standardize foundation styles...
+caption: Provided as CSS custom properties and used to share and standardize foundation styles.
+description: Provided as CSS custom properties and used to share and standardize foundation styles.
 ---

 <section data-tab="Code">